-The pre-pharmacy emphasis of the B.S. degree is distinct from the standard B.S. in Biological Sciences in that specific courses in human anatomy, human physiology, microbiology, chemistry, and economics are required.
+The Pre-Pharmacy emphasis of the B.S. degree is distinct from the standard B.S. in Biological Sciences in that specific courses in human anatomy, human physiology, microbiology, chemistry, and economics are required.

 Pre-Rehabilitation Sciences Emphasis in Biological Sciences.
 This curriculum is suited for students who want to receive a baccalaureate degree before applying to a rehabilitation sciences program.
 Pre-rehabilitation sciences include physical therapy, occupational therapy, communication sciences and disorders, physician assisting, and allied health areas.
-This curriculum is designed to meet the requirements of these programs in the College of Health Professions at the Medical University of South Carolina and other professional schools
+This curriculum is designed to meet the requirements of these programs in the College of Health Professions at the Medical University of South Carolina and other professional schools.

-The Pre-rehabilitation sciences emphasis area is distinct from the standard B.A. in Biological Sciences in that specific courses in human anatomy and physiology and the American Heart Association Basic Life Support for Healthcare Providers certification are required.
-See Basic Life Support for information about the BLS.
-Depending on the graduate program sought, other recommendations include particular courses in exercise physiology, foreign languages, health sciences, and mathematics, microbiology, movement science, with psychology as the minor recommendation.
+The Pre-Rehabilitation sciences emphasis area is distinct from the standard B.A. in Biological Sciences in that specific courses in human anatomy and physiology are required.
+Other recommendations include particular courses in exercise physiology, foreign languages, health sciences, and mathematics, microbiology, movement science, with psychology as the minor recommendation.